Broken windows theory: Albuquerque

 Albuquerque, New Mexico, instituted the Safe Streets Program in the late 1990s based on the Broken Windows Theory.
 The Safe Streets Program sought to deter and reduce unsafe driving and incidence of crime by saturating areas where high crime and crash rates were prevalent with law enforcement officers.
 Operating under the theory that American Westerners use roadways much in the same way that American Easterners use subways, the developers of the program reasoned that lawlessness on the roadways had much the same effect as it did on the New York City Subway.
 Effects of the program were reviewed by the US National Highway Traffic Safety Administration (NHTSA) and were published in a case study.
 The methodology behind the program demonstrates the use of deterrence theory in preventing crime.

 Lowell, Massachusetts

 In 2005, Harvard University and Suffolk University researchers worked with local police to identify 34 "crime hot spots" in Lowell, Massachusetts.
 In half of the spots, authorities cleared trash, fixed streetlights, enforced building codes, discouraged loiterers, made more misdemeanor arrests, and expanded mental health services and aid for the homeless.
 In the other half of the identified locations, there was no change to routine police service.

 The areas that received additional attention experienced a 20% reduction in calls to the police.
-The study concluded that cleaning up the physical environment was more effective than misdemeanor arrests and that increasing social services had no effect.
+The study concluded that cleaning up the physical environment was more effective than misdemeanor arrests.